pypy/pypy/pypy/doc/objspace-proxies.rst

 ----------------------------------------------------

 Suppose we want to have a list which stores all operations performed on it for later analysis.
-We can use the small `tputil`_ module to help with transparently proxying builtin instances::
+We can use the small `lib_pypy/tputil.py`_ module to help with transparently proxying builtin instances::

    from tputil import make_proxy